 - The site has stunning views from the top end.
 A cotoneaster tree has been left in place and a tree seat made so that time out can be a pleasurable experience and the view enjoyed by all.
-In future, there are plans to develop bird boxes around this area, to encourage wildlife. - ♦ The site is located next to a banking which fills with litter from the nearby recycling centre.
-If allowed to get out of hand, it will spoil the look of the site and plot-holders are talking about starting some communal litter-picks. - It is hoped that, over time, good compost will be developed on the site and recycled into the land, improving the fertility and usefulness of the soil. - ◆ Travel by car to the site is disallowed in the plot-holder agreement and no parking is provided.
+In future, there are plans to develop bird boxes around this area, to encourage wild-life. - The site is located next to a banking which fills with litter from the nearby recycling centre.
+If allowed to get out of hand, it will spoil the look of the site and plot-holders are talking about starting some communal litter-picks. - Three bird boxes have been installed in the trees along the embankment at the back of the allotments. - ♦ It is hoped that, over time, good compost will be developed on the site and recycled into the land, improving the fertility and usefulness of the soil. - Travel by car to the site is disallowed in the plot-holder agreement and no parking is provided.
 Tools and equipment can be stored on site in the shed.